michaelfangtw/MyEntityFrameworkLab/README.md

-MySingletonMultiDatabase
+MyEntityFrameworkLab
 -----
-This is a Database Connection Singleton pattern sample <br>
+This is a Data Access Layer(DAL) sample that built with EntityFramework 6 <br>
+Models\Repository  (Data Access Layer)
+Models\Service     (Business Logic Layer) Models\ViewModel   (ViewModel for displaying some data in View)

 Installation
 ------------
 ```